 Hunters Asked to Help Collect Deer Biological Data

-RUTLAND, Vt. – The Vermont Fish & Wildlife Department is asking hunters for help in a statewide initiative to gather more biological data on the state’s deer population.
-Hunters who get a deer during the November 10-25 rifle season are asked to provide an incisor tooth from their deer when they go to a reporting station.
+The Vermont Fish and Wildlife Department is asking hunters for help in a statewide initiative to gather more biological data on the state’s deer population.
+Hunters who get a deer during the November 14-29 regular deer season are asked to provide an incisor tooth from their deer.

-Biologists are collecting middle incisor teeth from all rifle season deer in order to evaluate regional differences in ages and antler characteristics of bucks as well as to help estimate population size, growth rate, health, and mortality rates.
-Each tooth will be cross-sectioned to accurately determine the deer’s age, and the results will be posted on the Fish & Wildlife website next spring.
+Biologists are collecting middle incisor teeth from all regular season bucks in order to evaluate regional differences in ages and antler characteristics as well as to help estimate population size, growth rate, health, and mortality rates.
+Each tooth will be cross sectioned to accurately determine the deer’s age, and the results will be posted on the Fish and Wildlife website next spring.

-“Knowing the ages of harvested deer is critically important, and more information allows us to make better management decisions,” said Nick Fortin, Vermont Fish & Wildlife’s deer project leader.
-“To produce accurate population estimates, and to better assess our current management strategies, we really need to get teeth from as many deer as possible.”
+“Knowing the ages of harvested deer is critically important, and more information allows us to make better management decisions,” said Nick Fortin, Vermont Fish and Wildlife’s deer project leader.
+“To produce accurate population estimates, and to better assess our current management strategies, we really need to get teeth from as many bucks as possible.”